AWBuchanan7/crystal-forever/README.md

 - A programming error that resulted in the Love Ball boosting the catch rate for the wrong gender has been corrected.
 - Some buildings in Goldenrod City have been removed to make traversing the city easier.

+## To Do

+- Sprites for female player character skateboarding look janky(?).
+- Goldenrod Cinema's sign says it's only open evenings, but movies are available at any time of day.
+- Trainers (and possibly 'Headbutt' trees) should be added to Viridian Forest.

 ## See also

 - [**FAQ**](FAQ.md)